Motion of slightly compressible fluids in a bounded domain. II: Introduction

 We will use the same notation as in \cite{E4} and for the reader's convenience repeat some of the formulas and estimates written there.
 Thus throughout the paper, $u,\rho$ and $p$ will denote the velocity, density, and pressure of compressible motion.
 They are all functions of time $t$ and of position $x=(x^1,\dots,x^n)$; that is, $u(t,x)$ is the velocity of that fluid particle which is at position $x$ at time $t$; $x$ is known as the Euler coordinate of the particle.

 Given the velocity $u(t,x)$, one can find the flow of the fluid, $\zeta(t,x)$, as the solution of the ordinary differential equation

-Then $\zeta(t,x)$ is the position at time $t$ of the fluid particle which at time zero was at $x$. $x$ is known as the Lagrange coordinate of the particle; its Euler coordinate at time $t$ is $\zeta(t,x)$.
+Then $\zeta(t,x)$ is the position at time $t$ of the fluid particle which was at $x$ at time zero. $x$ is known as the Lagrange coordinate of the particle; its Euler coordinate at time $t$ is $\zeta(t,x)$.

 For incompressible fluid motion the velocity will be called $v=v(t,x)$, and will also be the velocity of the particle with Euler coordinate $x$.
 Its flow will be called $\eta(t,x)$ so $\eta$ will satisfy